The value of prison work

 Dear Venerable Chodron,

 Thank you for your thoughtful, detailed comments.
 They were entirely useful.
 It was pure Dhamma and quite inspiring.
 One point that I had not considered and that touched me was the ongoing relationship between prisoners and their families.
-As the Dharma affects the prisoners, it should also have some impact on their families, and that is a wider benefit than I had realized.
+As the Dharma affects incarcerated people, it should also have some impact on their families, and that is a wider benefit than I had realized.

 Also, I had not thought enough about the extent to which they are still a part of society as a whole.
-Even if we decide we don’t want to work with prisoners/convicts, some of the people we work with on the outside may have been or may be prisoners in the future anyway!
-Or some of those we work with outside prison may be family or have close relationships with prisoners.
-It is impossible to completely separate prisoners from the rest of us—there is a continuum of interpersonal relationship from prisoners to non-prisoners.
+Even if we decide we don’t want to work with prisoners/convicts, some of the people we work with on the outside may have been or may be incarcerated in the future anyway!
+Or some of those we work with outside prison may be family or have close relationships with those in prison.
+It is impossible to completely separate incarcerated people from the rest of us—there is a continuum of interpersonal relationship from incarcerated people to those who are not incarcerated.
 And we are all people in one society.

 I wish you continued good health and happiness,